-(1) The address of each beneficial owner listed is 11501 Northlake Drive, Cincinnati, Ohio 45249.
+(1)The address of each beneficial owner listed is 11501 Northlake Drive, Cincinnati, Ohio 45249.

-(2) Because of their indirect ownership and control of Phillips Edison NTR LLC, Messrs.
+(2)Because of their indirect ownership and control of Phillips Edison & Company SubAdvisor LLC, Messrs.
 Phillips and Edison have voting and dispositive control of the shares held by this entity.
+(3)To be included in amendment.